-If your organization doesn’t have a sustainable feedback loop, you’re missing a valuable opportunity for growth.
+If your organization doesn’t have a sustainable employee feedback loop, you’re missing a valuable opportunity for growth.

 I have something important to share with you about the way you manage your team.
 Are you ready to hear the truth?